jytan17/jytan17.github.io/_posts/2021-09-28-Machine-Learning-Package-Experiements.md

 Xtr, Xva, ytr, yva = train_test_split(Xtr, ytr, test_size=.1)
 ```

 We trained the network for 30 epochs with a mini batch size of 50 and a learning rate of 3.
+After one, epoch the model was able to predict 90% of the samples correctly from the validatin dataset.

 ```python